gadget1999/Kindle-Weather/README.md

 # Kindle Weather Station

-Turn an old Kindle into a 1.5 watts Linux server and always-on e-ink weather station.
+Turn an old Kindle into a 1-watt Linux server and always-on e-ink weather station.
 This guide walks you through jailbreaking, installing required tools, setting up SSH access, and running a script that displays weather images on the Kindle screen.

 ![Sample Kindle weather station photo](Kindle_Weather_Station.jpg)